Balladine NeighbourWood Project

 Phase 2: 2021

-The second phase of this project will see the establishment of the first "NeighbourWood" in Laois.
-The formerly un-managed site will be transformed by the establishment of approximately 2.5 acres of native woodland and also pathways, wildlife interpretation and an outdoor classroom area.
+The second phase of this project saw the establishment of the first "NeighbourWood" in Laois.
+The formerly un-managed site has been transformed by the establishment of approximately 2.5 acres of native woodland and also pathways, wildlife interpretation and an outdoor classroom area.